Nick Ahmed Player Props: Diamondbacks vs. Angels

 Nick Ahmed At The Plate

-- Ahmed has an RBI in nine of 40 games this season, with multiple RBI in three of them.
+- Ahmed has driven in a run in nine games this season (22.0%), including three games with more than one RBI (7.3%).

-- In nine of 40 games this season, he has scored, including multiple runs once.
+- In 10 of 41 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.